UBC-MDS/DSCI_524_collab-sw-dev/lecture_learning_objectives.md

 - Calculate code coverage in R and Python
 - Manage package dependencies in R and Python packages
 - Create a reprex to get help
-- How to use a reprex to get help
 - Use `traceback`, `options(error = recover)`, and `browser` to debug R code
 - Use `traceback.print_tb`, `pdb.pm()`, `code.interact()` and `pdb.run` to debug Python code